ImTheTom/SideProjectsCode/DiscordBot/README.md

+# NOTE: THIS IS TRASH DO NOT USE

 # Discord Bot

 The bot that was created was mainly for my own server and for my own side project.